Find Out How Dried Fruit Is Healthy

 - It prevents some degenerative diseases thanks to its high content of vitamins E, C, and antioxidants.

-- It improves digestion, cares for your intestines, and prevents the accumulation of toxins and other harmful substances in the body.
+- It improves digestion, takes care of your intestines, and prevents the accumulation of toxins and other harmful substances in the body.

 - Dried fruit is a natural source of potassium and B complex vitamins, also ideal for bone care.